DwangoMediaVillage/pqkmeans/README.md

 X = np.random.random((100000, 128)) # 128 dimensional 100,000 samples

 # Train a PQ encoder.
-# Each vector is devided into 4 parts and each part is
+# Each vector is divided into 4 parts and each part is
 # encoded with log256 = 8 bit, resulting in a 32 bit PQ code.
 encoder = pqkmeans.encoder.PQEncoder(num_subdim=4, Ks=256)
 encoder.fit(X[:1000])  # Use a subset of X for training